intrigueio/intrigue-ident/README.md

 The Ident project has a few stated goals:
  - To deeply identify network service and app software while remain extremely fast - limiting unnecessary requests
- - To be the most complete library for modern application and server software identification
+ - To have the most complete set of identification checks for modern application and server software identification
  - To integrate well as a library, for easy use in other projects
- - To be commercially viable through use of the BSD license
  - To maintain a robust command line interface for use as a standalone tool
+ - To remain commercially viable through use of the BSD license

  Ident is written in Ruby and uses core Ruby (HTTP|Socket|etc) libraries to make requests.